dowjones/react-dropdown-tree-select/README.md

 Turns the dropdown into a simple, single select dropdown.
 If you pass tree data, only immediate children are picked, grandchildren nodes are ignored.
 Defaults to `false`.

-### singleSelect
+### radioSelect

 Type: `bool` (default: `false`)

-Turns the dropdown into single select dropdown.
+Turns the dropdown into radio select dropdown.
 Similar to simpleSelect but keeps tree/children.
 Defaults to `false`.

 ### showPartiallySelected